-An informal Welcome Dinner will be held on the first day of your tour.
+An informal Welcome Dinner will be held on Day 2.
 If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.

 Kolkata - Formerly known as Calcutta, is the capital of West Bengal and a cultural hub of India.
 Established as a trading post by the British in the 17th century, it flourished as a centre of education, arts, and politics.
 The city boasts colonial architecture, vibrant festivals, and diverse culinary traditions.